tahoe01/Bin-Packing/README.md

 def best_fit(items, assignment, free_space):
     for item in items:
         for bin in bins:
-            find the bin where the current item fits the tightest: if find a bin where the current item fits the tightest: assign the item to the bin
+            find the bin where the current item fits the tightest if find a bin where the current item fits the tightest: assign the item to the bin
             update the free capacity of the bin